-The reliability of the predictions obtained using the standard Incremental Profile Method is illustrated by comparing the magnitudes of observed movements with those predicted for previously extracted longwalls in the Southern Coalfield.
-The comparisons have been made for monitoring lines at Metropolitan Colliery and the nearby Appin Colliery (Areas 3, 4 and 7), Tower Colliery and West Cliff Colliery (Area 5).
+The reliability of the predictions obtained using the standard Incremental Profile Method is illustrated by comparing the magnitudes of observed movements with those predicted for previously extracted longwalls at Metropolitan Colliery.

-The comparison between the maximum observed incremental subsidence and the maximum predicted incremental subsidence for the monitoring lines is illustrated in Fig. 3.2.
-The results shown in this figure are the maximum observed and predicted subsidence for each monitoring line at the completion of each longwall.
-The results for Metropolitan Colliery have been presented as red data points.
+The comparison between the maximum observed total subsidence and the maximum predicted total subsidence for the monitoring lines at Metropolitan Colliery is illustrated in Fig. 3.2.
+The results shown in this figure are the maximum observed and predicted subsidence for each monitoring line after the completion of each longwall.
+The results for Metropolitan Colliery monitoring data during the extraction of Longwalls 301 and 302 have been presented as red data points.

-Fig. 3.2 Comparisons between Maximum Observed Incremental Subsidence and Maximum Predicted Incremental Subsidence for the Previously Extracted Longwalls in the Southern Coalfield
+Fig. 3.2 Comparisons between Maximum Observed Incremental Subsidence and Maximum Predicted Incremental Subsidence for the Previously Extracted Longwalls at Metropolitan Colliery

 It can be seen from the above figure, that in most cases the observed subsidence was typically less than that predicted.
-The observed subsidence exceeded that predicted in some cases, but was typically within +15 % or +50 mm of the prediction.
-In the locations where the magnitude of subsidence was small (i.e. beyond the limits of the active longwall), the observed subsidence was typically within \pm 100 mm of the prediction.
+The observed subsidence exceeded that predicted in some cases, but was typically within $\pm 15$ % or $\pm 50$ mm of the prediction.
+In the locations where the magnitude of subsidence was small (i.e. beyond the limits of the active longwall), the observed subsidence was typically within $\pm 100$ mm of the prediction.